diem/website/docs/wallet-app/try-wallet-admin.md

 *   Add new admin users.
 *   Settle Liquidity Provider debt.

-To access the admin UI, log in using admin credentials.
-Upon login the user will be presented with UI different from the regular user.
+To access the admin UI, log in using the admin credentials `admin@lrw.com`.
+Upon login, the user will be presented with a UI different from the regular user.

 >
 >Note:
 >
 >           - There always exists an admin user named admin@lrw
 >           - The admin UI is not accessible in the mobile app.
 >